Fusion of deterministically generated photonic graph states: Methods

-Here we have written the projector as a product of two terms $G_a$ and $G_b$ associated with two sets of stabilizers $a$ and $b$.
+Here we have written the projector as a product of two terms $G_a$ and $G_b$ associated with two sets of stabilisers $a$ and $b$.
 Each set $a/b$ can be measured with a single local measurement setting $M_a/M_b$.
 These only involve measurements in the $X$ or $Z$ basis for every qubit.
 We can then write the projector in terms of $G_a$ and $G_b$ giving

-As the stabilizers $S_i$ take the values $+1$ or $-1$, the product terms $G_a$ and $G_b$ are either 1 or 0.
+As the stabilisers $S_i$ take the values $+1$ or $-1$, the product terms $G_a$ and $G_b$ are either 1 or 0.
 We conclude that $(1-G_a)(1-G_b)$ is non-negative.
 Omitting this term we find the lower bound

-The fidelity $\mathcal{F}$ is then bounded by the inequality $\mathcal{F} \geq \expval{P}$.
-The above expression is applicable if the stabilizers can be divided into two sets $a$ and $b$, each of which can be measured with a single measurement setting ($M_a$ and $M_b$).
+The above expression is applicable if the stabilisers can be divided into two sets $a$ and $b$, each of which can be measured with a single measurement setting ($M_a$ and $M_b$).
 In the context of our experiment, this applies to tree graph states as well as ring graph states of even parity, i.e. an even number of vertices.
 To the best of our knowledge, there is no equivalent method for ring graph states of odd parity like the pentagon graph, and a fidelity lower bound cannot be derived.

+We can further derive a fidelity upper bound based on the terms $G_a$ and $G_b$.
+First, for any pure state $\ket{\psi}$ we have